Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ## **Credit**

-## A lot of credit goes to [Code Institute](https://codeinstitute.net/se/) as for a lot of the project was based and inspired by the *Boutique Ado* project
+## A lot of credit goes to [Code Institute](https://codeinstitute.net/se/) as for a lot of the project was based, followed and inspired by the *Boutique Ado* project

 ### Numerous videos, sites and articles was used to create this site.